JoeBuydemDips/todo-app/README.md

 # FastAPI Todo App

 A simple web-based todo application built with FastAPI and Jinja2 templates.
-App was built with cursor IDE using Calude Sonnet 3.5 for code generation.
+App was built with cursor IDE using Claude Sonnet 3.5 for code generation.

 ## Project Structure